Flipper-Community/flipper-community-wiki/flip-wiki/docs/arcadecards.md

 The Flipper Zero includes the MFC `Sega Aime` and `Bandai Namco Passport` access keys in the system dictionary as of OFW 0.98.2.<br>The Flipper Zero expanded its `FeliCa` emulation support as of OFW 0.103.1.

-The `Sega Aime` parser reveals the card's access code.<br>The `Bandai Namco Passport` parser reveals the card's access code *if any*, and will be made available in a future OFW update.
+The `Sega Aime` parser reveals the card's access code.<br>The `Bandai Namco Passport` parser reveals the card's access code as of OFW 1.4.2 *provided it is correctly encoded in Sector 0 Block 2*.

 The latter four companies have FeliCa card variants endorsed with the `Amusement IC Card [AIC]` logo.